harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/advanced/multiserv-multienv.md

 ![](./static/multiserv-multienv-27.png)

-## Propagating multiple Services in stages
+## Propagating multiple services in stages

 Service propagation is not supported when using multiple services in a single stage (this is called a multiple service deployment).

 When you add subsequent CD stages to a pipeline you cannot propagate the multiple services like you would with one service.

-For details on propagating services in stages, go to [Propagate CD services](../../services/propagate-and-override-cd-services.md).
+For details on propagating services in stages, go to [propagate CD services](/docs/continuous-delivery/x-platform-cd-features/services/propagate-and-override-cd-services).

-## Rollback with multiple Services and Environments
+## Rollback with multiple services and environments

-With a multi Service to multi Infrastructure stage, every combination of Service and Infrastructure is treated as a separate deployment.
+With a multi service to multi infrastructure stage, every combination of service and infrastructure is treated as a separate deployment.

-Consequently, if you are deploying Services A and B to Infrastructure 1 and the deployment of Service A to Infrastructure 1 fails, it will only impact the deployment of Service B to Infrastructure 1 if the Services are deployed serially (and Service A is first).
+Consequently, if you are deploying services A and B to infrastructure 1 and the deployment of service A to infrastructure 1 fails, it will only impact the deployment of service B to infrastructure 1 if the services are deployed serially (and service A is first).

-If the Services are deployed in parallel, the failure of of Service A to Infrastructure 1 will not impact the deployment of of Service B to Infrastructure 1.
-The failed deployment of Service A to Infrastructure 1 will roll back, but the deployment of of Service B to Infrastructure 1 will not roll back.
+If the services are deployed in parallel, the failure of of service A to infrastructure 1 will not impact the deployment of of service B to infrastructure 1.
+The failed deployment of service A to infrastructure 1 will roll back, but the deployment of of service B to infrastructure 1 will not roll back.

-## Triggers and multiple Services
+## Triggers and multiple services

 Triggers are applied at the pipeline level.
-If you have a Trigger that runs a pipeline when a Service's manifest or artifact changes, and that Service is part of a multi Service stage, the Trigger will initiate the deployment of all Services in that pipeline.
+If you have a trigger that runs a pipeline when a service's manifest or artifact changes, and that service is part of a multi service stage, the trigger will initiate the deployment of all services in that pipeline.

-The Trigger runs the entire pipeline, not just the Service with the manifest or artifact that initiated the Trigger.
+The trigger runs the entire pipeline, not just the service with the manifest or artifact that initiated the trigger.

-## Max Concurreny
+## Max concurreny

-When you view a multi Service or Environment deployment, you can see **Max Concurrency**:
+When you view a multi service or environment deployment, you can see **Max Concurrency**:

 ![](./static/multiserv-multienv-28.png)

-Max Concurrency changes based on the following:
+Max concurrency changes based on the following:

-* If you select **Deploy services in parallel**, Max Concurrency is equal to the number of Services.
+* If you select **Deploy services in parallel**, Max concurrency is equal to the number of services.
-* If you select **Deploy to Environments or Infrastructures in parallel**, Max Concurrency is equal to the number of Environments or Infrastructures.
+* If you select **Deploy to Environments or Infrastructures in parallel**, Max concurrency is equal to the number of environments or infrastructures.
-* If you select **Deploy services in parallel** and **Deploy to Environments or Infrastructures in parallel**, Max Concurrency is equal to the number of Services multiplied by the number of Environments.
+* If you select **Deploy services in parallel** and **Deploy to Environments or Infrastructures in parallel**, Max concurrency is equal to the number of services multiplied by the number of environments.